sonic-net/SONiC/doc/mgmt_netconf/hld_NETCONF-NTT.md

 >	- What are the repositories that would be changed?

+- `sonic-netconf`
+  - Files and folders required for NETCONF server will be stored in a new repository called `sonic-netconf` for ease of maintenance.
+  - See: "`sonic-netconf` repository structure and contents" for details
+- `sonic-buildimage`
+  - changes requred to build and run NETCONF server
+  - e.g. `/dockers/docker-sonic-mgmt-framework/supervisord.conf`, `Dockerfile.j2`, `rules/sonic-netconf.[dep|mk]` etc.
+- `sonic-mgmt-common` and `sonic-mgmtframework`
-- NETCONF server will be part of existing SONiC management container.
+  - NETCONF server will be part of the existing SONiC management container.
   - It will use `sonic-mgmt-common` and `sonic-mgmtframework` components.
-- Files and folders required for NETCONF server will be stored in a new repository called `sonic-netconf` for ease of maintenance.
+  - Files in these directory might be updated when supporting new models.

-`sonic-netconf` repository structure and contents:
+#### `sonic-netconf` repository structure and contents

-> TODO: confirm with source code

 - Directory `debian`
   - used to build debian package
 - Directory `models`
   - This includes YANG data model files and Makefiles to generate and compile C based REST client.
-- Directory `netconf-server`
-  - libnetconf2
-  - libyang
-  - netopeer2
-  - sysrepo
 - Directory `patches`
-  - This includes patches to apply to `libnetconf2`, `libyang`, `netopeer2`,  `OpenApiTool` and `sysrepo`
+  - This includes patches to be applied to `libnetconf2`, `libyang`, `netopeer2`,  `OpenApiTool` and `sysrepo`
 - Directory `scripts`
   - This includes scripts which needed to build and run netopeer2 server.
 - Directory `startup_config`